 Dale J. Florio brings over three decades of public affairs experience to the service of his clients.
 With a highly successful track record at all levels of government, Mr. Florio is widely recognized as one of the most influential public affairs professionals in the Garden State.
 In fact, Princeton Public Affairs Group (PPAG) has been consistently named New Jersey’s Number One Lobbying Firm for the last twenty years.

 Mr. Florio is the recipient of the NJBIZ ICON Award and was named one of the most influential people in the “The Power Issue” of New Jersey Monthly.
 He has been routinely cited as one of the 100 most influential personalities in New Jersey politics by PolitickerNJ.com, NJ Globe and NJBIZ, the state’s leading business magazine.
 Mr. Florio is frequently seen on television news and public affairs programs commenting on politics and policy in the Garden State.

-Prior to founding PPAG– Princeton Public Affairs Group in 1987, Mr. Florio managed the nationwide Philip Morris state and local government affairs program.
+Prior to founding PPAG in 1987, Mr. Florio managed the nationwide Philip Morris state and local government affairs program.
 He developed and implemented the company’s public affairs strategy, grassroots effort, and political contributions program.
-Prior to this, he served as federal public affairs representative with the National Association of Manufacturers and as an administrative assistant to a member of the New Jersey General Assembly.
+Prior to this, he served as federal public affairs representative with the National Association of Manufacturers and as a legislative assistant to a member of the New Jersey General Assembly.

 Mr. Florio was nominated by State Assembly Speaker Haytaian and appointed by Governor Florio to the New Jersey Building Authority.
 He served as a key advisor to Christie Todd Whitman during her successful primary and general election victories and was subsequently named to the Governor’s Transition Team.
-He was also served as a member of the Task Force on the Affordability and Accessibility of Health Care in New Jersey.
+He also served as a member of the Task Force on the Affordability and Accessibility of Health Care in New Jersey.